 Society Dinner Meetings

 The Society holds four dinner meetings each year on the third Fridays of March, May, September, and November where a program of historical interest is included.
-Programs are held at 6:15 PM at the Suncrest (Drummond) United Methodist Church on Van Voorhis Road in Morgantown; ample parking is available.

-Dinner reservations are required, and may be made by calling Ron Ramsey at 304-599-5261.
+Dinner reservations are required, and may be made by calling Janet DeVault at 304-599-5261.
 Please do not call after 9 PM.